Lv-BioInfo/SSGATE/README.md

     adata = prune_net(adata)

 return value:
-- `adata`: The updated AnnData object, containing the pruned neighbor network information, is stored in uns['nbrs_net'].
+- **`adata`**: The updated AnnData object, containing the pruned neighbor network information, is stored in uns['nbrs_net'].

 ### Step 3:Training
-This function is used to prune the adjacency network calculated by the `Cal_Nbrs_Net` function, ensuring that each edge only connects cells within the same cell population.
-After pruning, the updated adjacency network will be stored in the uns attribute of the AnnData object.
+After completing the above two steps, training can be carried out.
+After multiple rounds of training, the joint feature representation of the two omics can be obtained.

     adata_st, adata_sp = ssmi.train(adata_st,
                                     adata_sp,